Structure Of The GED

 - Time allotted: 90 minutes

 - Types of questions: There are two parts in the Mathematics Section.
 A calculator is provided for the first part of the test whereas, because of mental mathematics questions, a math formula page is provided in the second part.
 Most of the questions are multiple choices, but in some of the questions the candidates are required to construct the entire working.

 - What is required to take this section successfully: Candidates are required to have adequate problem solving skills.
 They must have a thorough knowledge of the basic principles of Math and its principles.

 All the important basics have been laid out in the above explanations of the sections.
-For further information on GED Tests visit the official website here: http://www.acenet.edu/AM/Template.cfm?Section=GED_TS
+For further information, visit the official website here: http://www.acenet.edu/AM/Template.cfm?Section=GED_TS

 Terms and Conditions

 Information published in TestPrepPractice.net is provided for informational and educational purpose alone for deserving students, researchers and academicians.
 Though our volunteers take great amount of pain and spend significant time in validating the veracity of the information or study material presented here, we cannot be held liable for any incidental mistakes.
 All rights reserved.
 No information or study material in this web site can be reproduced or transmitted in any form, without our prior consent.
 However the study materials and web pages can be linked from your web site or web page for

 No permission is required to link any of the web page with educational information available in this web site from your web site or web page